InternetHealthReport/iyp-tutorial/content/adding-data.md

 ## Making data publicly available

 If you want to add private data to your own instance, feel free to do so.
-However, we welcome crawler contributions that add data to IYP\!
+However, we welcome crawler contributions that add data to IYP!

 The workflow for this is usually as follows:

 1. Propose a new dataset by opening a [discussion](https://github.com/InternetHealthReport/internet-yellow-pages/discussions).
 The point of the discussion is to decide if a dataset should be included and how to model it.
 Please add a short description of why the dataset would be useful for you/others.
 This is just to prevent adding datasets for the sake of it (“because we can”) which inflates to database size.
 You also do not have to provide a perfect model at the start, we can figure this out together.
 2. Once it is decided that we want to integrate the dataset and how to model it, the discussion will be converted into an [issue](https://github.com/InternetHealthReport/internet-yellow-pages/issues).
 Then you (or someone else) can implement it.
 3. Open a [pull request](https://github.com/InternetHealthReport/internet-yellow-pages/pulls) with the crawler implementation.
-4. We will merge it and the next dump will contain your dataset\!
+4. We will merge it and the next dump will contain your dataset!